Kilmainham Brooch

 The Kilmainham Brooch is a late 8th- or early 9th-century Celtic brooch of the "penannular" type (i.e. its ring does not fully close or is incomplete).
-With a diameter of 9.67 cm, it is a relatively large example, and is made from silver, gold and glass, with filigree and interlace decorations.
+With a diameter of 9.67 cm, it is a relatively large example and is made of silver, gold, and glass, with filigree and interlace decorations.
 Like other high-quality brooches of its class, it was probably intended to fasten copes and other vestments rather than for everyday wear, as its precious metal content would have made it a status symbol for its owner; less expensive Viking-style brooches were typically worn in pairs on women's clothing.

-The brooch is dated to the late 8th or early 9th century based on its 8th-century design patterns, along with the fact that silver was not easily available in Ireland until the first Viking invasion in AD 795.
+The brooch is dated to the late 8th or early 9th century, based on its 8th-century design patterns and the fact that silver was not readily available in Ireland until the first Viking invasion in AD 795.
 It was found in the 18th century during an excavation of a Viking burial place in Kilmainham, on the fringe of the city of Dublin in Ireland.
 Although established as being of Irish origin, its form and decorations seem heavily influenced by both Viking art (in material) and earlier Pictish metalwork (in design and technique).
 It is held at the Kildare Street, Dublin, branch of the National Museum of Ireland, where it is on permanent display in the "Treasury room".

 Description

-The brooch is classed as penannular as its ring is incomplete (does not fully close).
+The brooch is classed as a penannular ring because its ring is incomplete (it does not fully close).
 It is made from gold, silver and (mostly red) glass and enamel, and is similar in form and material to the better-known Tara and Hunterston Broochs.

-The frame is made from cast silver and contains cells that once held gold spiral filigree and glass inserts, although some of these are now lost.
+The frame is made of cast silver and contains cells that once held gold spiral filigree and glass inserts, though some are now lost.
 The ring is outlined by double ridges in high relief, with flat areas reserved for decorative elements.
 Its top contains a wide oval compartment or cell bearing traces of red enamel, while the sides are formed from gold plates bounded by twisted wires and interlace decorations.
-The ring ends on two quadrilobate terminals (i.e., consisting of four lobes each), which are formed from a central square surrounded by semi-circular or crescent lobes, three of which are free, while the fourth is shaped and attached to the arm of the ring itself.
+The ring ends in two quadrilobate terminals (i.e., consisting of four lobes each), formed from a central square surrounded by semicircular or crescent lobes, three of which are free, while the fourth is shaped and attached to the arm of the ring itself.
 The format of the quatrefoil terminals has been compared to the opening folio for the Gospel of Luke in the c.
 AD 800 Book of Kells.
 The overall head is strap-like when viewed in cross-section.